49. Why Is It So Hard to Admit Mistakes?

 By Martha, Italy

 I’m responsible for video work at my church.
 One day, one of my sisters called me up in a hurry.
 She hadn’t checked a video properly and it needed to be reworked, which had caused delays and cost us manpower and resources.
 When I heard the name of the video, I realized that I had also helped check the video but hadn’t seen any problems either.
 After the call, I hurried to find out what this was all about, and saw that the name of the video had been spelled wrong.
-Of course, mistakes at work should be reported to the leader, or highlighted for everyone to avoid similar problems in the future.
+Of course, mistakes at work should be reported to the leader, or any deviations should be reviewed for everyone to avoid similar problems in the future.
 But then I hesitated: “I’ve made such a basic mistake.
 How will the leader see me afterward?
 Will he think that I am not serious or reliable in my duty?
 If so, then I’ll lose my position as the person in charge.”
 Then, I thought about how I always stressed the importance of attentiveness in making videos to my brothers and sisters.
 If everyone knew that I’d made this mistake, would they think I wasn’t fit to be in charge?
 Then how would my reputation fare?
 So I didn’t want to tell others about my mistake.
 I found excuses for myself, “We weren’t being deliberately perfunctory.
 We checked what we should’ve checked.
 I couldn’t have predicted these special circumstances.
 The damage done cannot be undone, but as long as I’m more careful in the future, it’ll be fine.
 Besides, I’m not the only one who checked this video.
 Even if everyone finds out what happened, I’m not the only one to blame.
 This matter can end here.
 All the relevant people know, and that’s enough.”
 So, I didn’t tell the leader or the other brothers and sisters in the group.
 Even though I felt uneasy and knew I was avoiding responsibility, when I thought about what admitting this mistake might do to my reputation, and even my position, I just carried on stubbornly as though nothing had happened.

 Later, when I opened our work list, I found out that another video might have been made twice.
 I couldn’t believe it was real.
 I kept track of who I assigned to each task, so how could there be another mistake?
 But when I checked, the video had indeed been made twice.
 At the time, I was paralyzed: This was bad.
 I’d just admitted my mistake to the leader, and before he could even understand the situation in detail, I’d messed up again.
 What would he think of me?
 Would he think that I was always getting things wrong, and wasn’t fit to be in charge?
 And if the other brothers and sisters found out, would they think I was too unreliable and kept making these basic mistakes?
 Then if next time I fellowshipped about being serious and responsible in our duties, would they still take it seriously?
 No, I had to find out exactly what the reason was for this mistake, and hoped that I was not the main person responsible.
 Even if I shared part of the blame, it had to be a smaller part.
 That way, I wouldn’t lose face, and my status would be safe.
 In the end, after careful inspection, I discovered that after I’d assigned the task, I only recorded it on an older worklist, which caused the group leader to not know about it and to assign the task to someone else.
 There was no doubt—I was mainly responsible.
 When I realized this, I was petrified.
 How could I have been so unlucky?
 I’d run into all these problems that shouldn’t have happened.
 What bad luck!
 I was completely at a loss.
 Should I tell the leader about this mistake, or not?
 If everyone knew that I’d made two of these basic mistakes in a row, what would they think of me then?
 I really didn’t want to tell the truth to the leader.
 However, I thought of God’s words which talked about how disguise and deceit are much more serious than mistakes, and God detests them even more.
 In my heart, I was afraid.
 I had to bite the bullet and tell the leader about this mistake, but I couldn’t let go of my fears.
 I was filled with apprehension.
 My heart felt heavy, as though it was weighed down by a stone.
 I felt distracted when I did my duty, and I couldn’t sleep at night.
 I knew that this state wasn’t right, so I prayed to God, asking for Him to enlighten and guide me to know myself.